-In the realm of health information management, this is a course in which students report to a health care facility and experience planned activities in the environment of the actual workplace.
-Provision for technical experiences is an integral component of curricula.
-Provides for lecture preparation and application of classroom and laboratory objectives in a supervised affiliation site in Oregon, typically.
-Performed under leadership of a registered health information administrator or registered health information technician.
+Provides experience in the HIT workplace.
+Students report to a health care facility and experience planned activities at an approved location.
+Supervised by a registered health information administrator or registered health information technician.
 Fulfills 60 of the 120 total clinical hours distributed in the curriculum at various points of program completion.
-Forty hours of actual clinical and 20 hours of preparatory instruction.
-Offered Summer term between the first and second year.
-Required prior to registration: successful completion of first-year HIT curriculum.
+Forty hours on-site and twenty hours of preparatory instruction.
+P/NP grading.
+Prerequisites: instructor approval based on completion of first-year HIT curriculum.